MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/xaml-cust-ctrl.md

 ## Implement the **BgLabelControl** custom control class
 Now, let's open `\BgLabelControlApp\BgLabelControlApp\BgLabelControl.h` and `BgLabelControl.cpp` and implement our runtime class.
 In `BgLabelControl.h`, change the constructor to set the default style key, implement **Label** and **LabelProperty**, add a static event handler named **OnLabelChanged** to process changes to the value of the dependency property, and add a private member to store the backing field for **LabelProperty**.

-In this walkthrough, we won't be using **OnLabelChanged**.
-But it's there so that you can see how to register a dependency property with a property-changed callback.

 After adding those, your `BgLabelControl.h` looks like this.